 The types of official accounts that users are most likely to follow are related to interests & hobbies and news & information.

 What sort of official accounts do users follow?

 People follow official accounts for a number of reasons, found a 2015 report – ergo dating to before the point of official account oversaturation.
 Tarrying with the above findings, getting information tops the list, followed by complementing of users’ lifestyles.
 These two options accounted for more than 75% of the userbase.

 Why people follow official accounts

 Censorship issues extend to brand posts.
 1.6% of brand posts are reportedly removed after posting.

 The mobile payments market has taken off in a big way in China.
-One 2017 survey found that 92% of people in China’s biggest cities use top payments apps WeChat Pay or Alipay (from Tencent rival Alibaba) as their primary method of payment.
+One 2017 survey found that 92% of people in China’s biggest cities use top payments apps Tencent’s WeChat Pay (part of Tenpay – most of the following stats refer to Tenpay rather than WeChat Pay specifically, but we don’t get broken out figures) or Alipay from Tencent rival Alibaba as their primary method of payment.
 It’s not just limited to the cities though; by the end of 2017, 47% of China’s rural community used digital payment services.
 In all, mobile payments transactions over 2017 were worth $16 trillion (109 trillion RMB).